-For a complete description of the syntax for a SCALD signal name, see under Signal Name Syntax in this chapter.
+For a complete description of the syntax for a SCALD signal name, see section 2, Signal Naming and Syntax.

 Properties on signal names are passed through the Compiler to the output expansion file.
 In this way, properties are available to the Packager, the Timing Verifier, the Logic Simulator, and any user provided programs.